Billy Butcher: Season 3 (2022)

-Butcher manages to get Soldier Boy to agree to help him and Hughie kill Homelander by plying him with Vought-a-Burger food, whiskey and Benzedrine, goading him by referring to Homelander as "the new [Soldier Boy]", and agreeing to help him kill the surviving members of Payback in exchange.
-First going after the TNT Twins, he, Hughie and Soldier Boy travel to their Montpelier residence during the 70th anniversary of "Herogasm", an orgy attended by lower-tier Supes.
-MM, who along with Starlight had gone there to warn the Twins, is prevented from fighting Soldier Boy (and vice versa) by Butcher.
-Butcher allows MM to take out his frustration and anger on him without physical injury due to being on V24, and checks that he is still alive after Soldier Boy accidentally destroys the mansion, killing the TNt Twins and many guests, during a PTSD-induced blackout.
-After Homelander arrives, Butcher, Soldier Boy and Hughie manage to fight and briefly subdue him, although Homelander manages to escape just before Soldier Boy blasted him.
+Butcher gets Soldier Boy to agree to help him and Hughie kill Homelander by plying him with Vought-a-Burger food, whiskey, and Benzedrine, goading him by referring to Homelander as "the new [Soldier Boy]", and agreeing to help him kill the surviving members of Payback in exchange.
+First going after the TNT Twins, he, Hughie, and Soldier Boy travel to their Montpelier residence during the 70th anniversary of "Herogasm", an orgy attended by lower-tier Supes.
+MM, who with Starlight had gone there to warn the Twins, is prevented from fighting Soldier Boy (and vice versa) by Butcher.
+Butcher allows MM to take out his frustration and anger on him without physical injury due to being on V24 and checks that he is still alive after Soldier Boy accidentally destroys the mansion, killing the TNt Twins and many guests, during a PTSD-induced blackout.
+After Homelander arrives, Butcher, Soldier Boy, and Hughie briefly subdue him, although Homelander escapes.

-Going after Mindstorm, another former Payback member, Butcher supplies Soldier Boy with a large amount of marijuana to prevent him from experiencing another PTSD blackout.
-Disorientated by an explosion from a trip-wire-triggered grenade, Butcher is subdued by Mindstorm, put into a trance and forced to relive his worst memories until death by severe dehydration.
-Wishing to kill Mindstorm, the only one who could revive Butcher, Soldier Boy leaves Butcher for dead, much to Hughie's protestations, believing that Butcher would be willing to die if it meant fulfilling his promise of killing Homelander.
-Butcher witnesses, in third-person, his memories of the abuse he took from his father in order to protect his younger brother Lenny, his assault on a headmaster after being caught selling marijuana and compared to his father, during which he accidentally hit Lenny, and his brother's pleas to not enlist so to not be left alone to the full brunt of their father's abuse.
-After Hughie becomes disillusioned with Soldier Boy and has a change of heart, he rescues Mindstorm in order to revive Butcher, in exchange for being teleported to safety.
-Moments before being revived, Butcher is lambasted by Lenny for getting those closest to him killed, namely him and Becca, and similarly endangering Hughie, and is forced to witness Lenny's suicide.
-Moments after emerging from his trance, Butcher briefly confuses Hughie for Lenny, and comes to his aid after Soldier Boy punches him in retaliation for rescuing Mindstorm.
+Going after Mindstorm, another former Payback member, Butcher supplies Soldier Boy with marijuana to prevent him from experiencing another PTSD blackout.
+Disorientated by an explosion from a trip-wire-triggered grenade, Butcher is subdued by Mindstorm, put into a trance, and forced to relive his worst memories until death by severe dehydration.
+Wishing to kill Mindstorm, the only one who could revive Butcher, Soldier Boy leaves Butcher for dead, believing that he would be willing to die if it meant fulfilling his promise of killing Homelander.
+Butcher witnesses, in third-person, his memories of the abuse he took from his father in order to protect his younger brother Lenny, his assault on a headmaster after being caught selling marijuana and compared to his father, during which he accidentally hit Lenny, and his brother's pleas to not enlist so as not to leave Lenny alone to the full brunt of their father's abuse.
+After Hughie becomes disillusioned with Soldier Boy, he rescues Mindstorm in order to revive Butcher, in exchange for being teleported to safety.
+Moments before being revived, Butcher is lambasted by Lenny for getting those closest to him killed, namely him and Becca, and endangering Hughie, and is forced to witness Lenny's suicide.
+Moments after emerging from his trance, Butcher briefly confuses Hughie for Lenny and comes to his aid after Soldier Boy punches him in retaliation for rescuing Mindstorm.
 After Annie informs Butcher that V24 will cause brain lesions and death after three to five doses, she demands that he inform Hughie.
 However, as Butcher is about to tell him, he instead tells him that they need to go to the Flatiron Building to collect more.